Fluctuation-Response Theory of Non-Equilibrium Complex Fluids: Non-equilibrium complex fluids driven by chemical reactions

 The generalized transport coefficients are given by

 with the cross coupling terms,

 and

+No summation over repeated $I$ is implied.
 These results should be compared to Eq.~\eqref{eq:CE_mech_simplified}--\eqref{eq:zeta_hat_def} for the isotropic fluids without chemical reactions.

 Linear irreversible thermodynamics dictates reciprocity relations between cross-coupling transport coefficients, known as Onsager reciprocity~\cite{onsager1931reciprocal,onsager1931reciprocal2}.
 In this simplified form, we can readily confirm the Onsager reciprocity in equilibrium: $\hat{\Lambda}=-\hat{\Xi}$.
-In equilibrium, we have $C(\vec{q}) = \rho_0 V k_BT$ [Eq.~(\ref{eq:Kubo_j})] and $C_\mu(\vec{q})=Vk_BT\kappa_{II}$ [Eq.~(\ref{eq:kubo_mu})].
-Furthermore, we have $ N^{\sigma R}_{yy,I}(\vec{q},t)=- N_{I,yy}^{R \sigma}(\vec{q},t)$ due to the time reversal symmetry in equilibrium, see Appendix~\ref{sec:symmetry}.
+In equilibrium, we have $g^{jj}_{yy}(\vec{q}) = \rho_0 V k_BT$ [Eq.~(\ref{eq:Kubo_j})] and $g^{\mu \mu}_{II}(\vec{q})=Vk_BT\kappa_{II}$ [Eq.~(\ref{eq:kubo_mu})].
+Furthermore, we have $\expval{\sigma_{yy}(\vec{q},t) R_I^*(\vec{q})}=- \expval{R_I(\vec{q},t) \sigma_{yy}^*(\vec{q})}$ due to the time reversal symmetry in equilibrium, see Appendix~\ref{sec:symmetry}.
+The minus sign follows from the distinct time-reversal signatures of the stress and the chemical reaction rate.
 Substituting these conditions into the definitions of the coupling coefficients [Eqs.~\eqref{eq:chi_1}-\eqref{eq:chi_2}] directly yields the reciprocity relation; see Appendix~\ref{App:Onsager_j_mu} for the detail.
-In a non-equilibrium steady-state, however, time-reversal symmetry is broken, and these relations do not hold, thus allowing for non-reciprocal coupling.
+In a non-equilibrium steady-state, however, time-reversal symmetry is broken, and these relations do not hold, thus allowing broken Onsager reciprocity.